isabella232/win32-pr.es-es/desktop-src/DirectShow/cdeferredcommand-getmethod.md

 ## <a name="return-value"></a>Valor devuelto

-Devuelve el VALOR DISPID del método que se ejecutará.
+Devuelve el DISPID del método que se ejecutará.

 ## <a name="requirements"></a>Requisitos